cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 Each packet is required to have at least one valid timeout field.

 ## Closing Channels

+Closing a channel occurs in occurs in 2 handshake steps as defined in [ICS 04](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics).

+`ChanCloseInit` will close a channel on the executing chain if the channel exists, it is not already closed and the connection it exists upon is OPEN.
+Channels can only be closed by a calling module or in the case of a packet timeout on an ORDERED channel.

+`ChanCloseConfirm` is a response to a counterparty channel executing `ChanCloseInit`.
+The channel on the executing chain will be closed if the channel exists, the channel is not already closed, the connection the channel exists upon is OPEN and the executing chain successfully verifies that the counterparty channel has been closed.

 ## Port and Channel Capabilities